Mizrahi Women on Israel's Periphery

-Concrete Boxes: Mizrahi Women on Israel’s Periphery offers an intimate, textured, and rich depiction of contemporary life in one marginalized development town in the Israeli Negev.
-Placing the stories of five women at the center, author Pnina Motzafi-Haller depicts a range of creative strategies used by each woman to make a meaningful life within a reality of multiple exclusions—gendered, ethnic, class-based, geographic marginalization.
-These limitations, Motzafi-Haller argues, create a "concrete box," which unlike the "glass ceiling" of the liberal feminist discourse, is multi-dimensional and harder to break free from.
-The ethnography challenges the terms of familiar Israeli-centered debates, both institutional and critical, that have tended to undercut the local, mostly Mizrahi residents of Israeli peripheral towns.
-By developing a dialogical ethnographic framework, the author—herself a Mizrahi woman born in a development town—explorees a range of life trajectories that meet the challenges of a marginalized life.
+Concrete Boxes: Mizrahi Women on Israel’s Periphery offers a rich depiction of contemporary life in one marginalized development town in the Israeli Negev.
+Placing the stories of five women at the center, author Pnina Motzafi-Haller depicts a range of creative strategies used by each woman to make a meaningful life within a reality of multiple exclusions.
+These limitations, Motzafi-Haller argues, create a "concrete box," which, unlike the "glass ceiling" of the liberal feminist discourse, is multi-dimensional and harder to break free from.

-Readable, engaging, and at the same time theoretically informed, Concrete Boxes offers not only sustained reflection about Israeli reality rarely documented in scholarly work but also a thought-provoking theoretical exploration of the ways in which individual agency encounters social restrictions and how social marginality is reproduced and challenged at the same time.
-This volume offers an important contribution to those with special interest in Israeli studies, as well as those interested in anthropology, gender, and post-colonial studies.
+Concrete Boxes offers sustained reflection about Israeli reality rarely documented in scholarly work and a thought-provoking theoretical exploration of the ways in which individual agency encounters social restrictions and how social marginality is reproduced and challenged at the same time.